‘Accelerating an organization is never easy’ that is a statement of the obvious from organizational guru John P. Kotter.

 – Those organizations that blend leadership and management grow faster (and move faster) than those that don’t.

 Management is something that we are all very familiar with.
-When it comes to sales management the role has traditionally been about; planning, forecasting, reporting and other such activities.
+When it comes to management the role has traditionally been about; planning, forecasting, reporting and other such activities.

 is a high stakes and high risk.
 It cannot be left to chance.
-Visibility, predictability and control are hallmarks of a well managed sales organization.
+Visibility, predictability and control are hallmarks of a well managed organization.

-The sales organization needs to be tightly run.
+The organization needs to be tightly run.
 It needs a minimum level of procedures, systems and controls in order to operate effectively.
-In particular as the sales organization grows up (gaining in size and maturity) it has to embed processes, systems and controls.
+In particular as the organization grows up (gaining in size and maturity) it has to embed processes, systems and controls.
 Therein lies a danger – control seems to be addictive in most organizations.

 Research by the Boston Consulting Group suggests that management controls have almost tripled in just over a decade.
 These results would tend to suggest that management is as popular as ever.